 About the Book

-At first, Hala’s baby is the size of a poppyseed.
+At first, Hala’s baby is the size of a poppy seed.
 Then a grain of rice, then a lime.
-After years of trying for a baby, with one miscarriage followed by another, Hala watches from afar as her daughter grows in the body of another woman, in another country.
+After years of trying for a child, she watches from afar as her daughter grows in the body of another woman, in another country.

-A stunningly lyrical and honest quest for motherhood and peoplehood, I’ll Tell You When I’m Home is a powerful story of unravelling and becoming, of destruction and redemption, and of homelands lost and recreated.
+Stunningly lyrical and unflinchingly honest, I’ll Tell You When I’m Home is a powerful story of unravelling and becoming – of homelands lost and reimagined, and of the intimate ways we learn to make a life when the ground beneath us shifts.

 About the Author